eggxact/capstone/README.md

     - Date Detail View
 8. Connect User Preferences with Calendar

 ### Phase 2
 1. Add functionality for sending invitations to Users Contact List
 2. Add functionality for users to coordinate meals between themselves
 3. Add permissions for users to grant limited permissions on calendar availability
+4. Allow Users to adjust both Meals and Dates
+5. Add functionality for user to search through list of Restaurants and Meals within Application.